Target Exam

 Options:

-The term "Hindu" was derived from an Old Persian word, used in the sixth-fifth century BCE, to refer to the region east of the river Sindhu (Indus).
+The term "Hindu" was derived from an Old Persian word used to refer to the region east of the river Sindhu (Indus).

-The Arabs called this region east of the river Sindhu as "al-Hind" and its people "Hindi".
+The Arabs called the region east of the river Sindhu "al-Hind" and its people "Hindi".

-The Turks, at a later time, referred to the people east of the Indus as "Hindu", their land as "Hindustan", and their language as "Hindavi".
+The Turks, at a later time, referred to the people east of the Indus as "Hindu" and their land as "Hindustan".

 None of the above